 - Patients must agree to have any leftover tissue (tissue that remains after biomarker testing) retained for the use of correlative studies outlined in the sub-study treatment consents

-- Patients with known EGFR sensitizing mutations, EGFR T790M mutation, ALK gene fusion, or ROS 1 gene rearrangement, or BRAF V600E mutation are not eligible unless they have progressed following all standard of care targeted therapy.
-EGFR/ALK/ROS/BRAF testing is not required prior to Step 1 registration, as it is included in the Foundation One testing for screening/pre-screening
+- Patients with known EGFR sensitizing mutations, EGFR T790M mutation, ALK gene fusion, ROS1 gene rearrangement, or BRAF V600E mutation are not eligible unless they have progressed following all appropriate standard of care therapy/therapies (in the investigator’s opinion).
+EGFR/ALK/ROS1/BRAF testing is not required prior to Step 1 registration, as it is included in the LUNGMAP Foundation Medicine biomarker profiling

-- Patients must have Zubrod performance status 0-1 documented within 28 days prior to Step 1 registration
+- Patients’ most recent Zubrod performance status must be 0-1 and be documented within 28 days prior to Step 1 registration

 - Patients must also be offered participation in banking for future use of specimens